caanene1/Decosus/README.md

   devtools::install_github("GfellerLab/EPIC", build_vignettes = TRUE)
 You may need to install devtools.

+Or using the install_packages_manually.R file in the root of the repo to achieve this.
+NOTE: The system needs to have GNU Fortran compiler to setup limSolva.
+In most cases you will have this already, Macs maybe any issue so head over to https://mac.r-project.org/tools/. limSolva is currently archived by CRAN so it is installing directly from that archive.
+I will attempt to remove the limSolve dependecy from the quantiseq implementationif possible.

 # Installation
-You can install the released version of Decosus from [github](https://github.com/caanene1) with:
+Decosus is tested for the current version of R 4.5.1 You can install the released version of Decosus from [github](https://github.com/caanene1) with:

 ``` r